HuppeJ/portfolio/README.md

 I have worked on many other relevant AI and data science projects.
 Those projects do not have a detailed description in this portfolio because I wanted to keep the portfolio short.
 Here is a list of some of those projects :

+#### Naive Bayes Classifier

-- Implemented a Naive Bayes classifier from scratch using Julia to predict the type of transport used by a Montrealer.
+Implemented a Naive Bayes classifier from scratch using Julia to predict the type of transport used by a Montrealer.
 The source code can be found [here](https://github.com/HuppeJ/portfolio/blob/master/projects/Naive_Bayes.ipynb).

+#### Multilayer Perceptron Neural Network with Backpropagation

-- Implemented a Multilayer Perceptron Neural Network with backpropagation from scratch using Python and evaluated the implementation with Fashion MNIST dataset.
+Implemented a Multilayer Perceptron Neural Network with backpropagation from scratch using Python and evaluated the implementation with Fashion MNIST dataset.
 The source code can be found [here](https://github.com/HuppeJ/portfolio/blob/master/projects/MLP_NN.ipynb).

+#### Encoder and Decoder Deep LSTM Architecture with Attention

-- Implemented the Encoder and Decoder Deep LSTM architecture with Attention presented in [Effective Approaches to Attention-based Neural Machine Tranlation](https://arxiv.org/abs/1508.04025) and analysed the results.
+Implemented the Encoder and Decoder Deep LSTM architecture with Attention presented in [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/abs/1508.04025) using TensorFlow 2 and analyzed the results.
 The source code can he found [here](https://github.com/HuppeJ/TraductionAutomatiqueNeuronaleBaseeSurLAttention/blob/master/Luong_Attention_Code_Source.ipynb) and the analysis [here](https://github.com/HuppeJ/TraductionAutomatiqueNeuronaleBaseeSurLAttention/blob/master/rapport.pdf).

 ## Software Projects